mbabynames search ✿

 Hana Paige

-Hana ("noble and strong") with Paige ("young servant").
+Hana ("flower") with Paige ("young servant").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Paige (1 syllable) provides a firm close after the longer Hana.

 Hana Noelle

-Hana carries the meaning "noble and strong" while Noelle brings "christmas".
+Hana carries the meaning "flower" while Noelle brings "christmas".
 Said together, Hana Noelle has both weight and warmth.
 Noelle (1 syllable) provides a firm close after the longer Hana.

 Flowing and rhythmic